 Take a second to wonder: how is that possible?
 I was initially stumped, and a couple brilliant friends of mine couldn’t think of a concrete explanation off the top of their heads.
 It turns out that this result came from a legitimate real-life study.
 The sample sizes of the different groups were not controlled:

 Okay, that makes sense.
 But the point is that empiricism can easily fail when you treat complex problems as a set of independent variables.

 VC is pretty famous for fitting power law distributions and having skewed samples sizes.
 Replacing large/small kidney stones with a startup-relevant category and Treatment A/B with something a startup is doing, you’ll have a massively uneven set of data points to draw in — this is precisely what opens the door to Simpson’s Paradox.

-I’m currently wondering about specific examples of this playing out in the real world.
-I don’t feel like I have enough experience in VC to come up with something really compelling here.
+The question then becomes: what are the most important cases of Simpson’s Paradox in VC?
 Perhaps large founding teams, or “distracted teams” consisting of university professors fit the bill.
 There are few examples of this, especially compared to the number of standard 2-3 cofounders we’re used to, so the statistical waters are muddied.

 Tomasz Tunguz wrote that this type of thinking can also be applied to finding market opportunities: (In 2013 no less — ahead of the game!)

 The Berkeley example reminds me of the SpaceX’s formation story Elon Musk shared at the D conference this year.
 Musk implicitly knew launching satellites into space would be expensive.
 After all, NASA’s annual budget is about $19B.
 But when Musk and his team analyzed each cost component of a space launch, they found that less than 10% of the costs were the rocket and the fuel and the launch equipment.
 This meant Musk could conceivably reduce the costs of space shipping by 80%.